 Mentors are TAMU faculty, staff, and administrators who volunteer extra office hours to make themselves available to students who just want to talk to someone.
 We currently have about 200 mentors on campus.

-(The ATMentors program does not attempt to replace or substitute for the programs provided by departmental advisers, the Student Counseling Service, and the many other valuable student services available at TAMU.
+(The Mentors program does not attempt to replace or substitute for the programs provided by departmental advisers, the Student Counseling Service, and the many other valuable student services available at TAMU.
 On the contrary, Mentors work hand-in-hand with all of these services, helping students to locate and use them.)

-Why was ATMentors created?
+Why was Mentors created?

-How is the ATMentors program funded?
+How is the Mentors program funded?